 After dinner and while the sun is going down, go on a simple neighborhood walk and bring a flashlight.
 A nice walk not only gets your kids outside but, more importantly, gets them used to being outside at nighttime.

-We recommend letting your kid hold the flashlight because it’ll make them feel more important and potentially safer.
+Let your kid hold the flashlight because it’ll make them feel more important and potentially safer.

 If you have multiple children, end your walk in the backyard with a game of flashlight tag for a little fun.